 In the event that persons with mobility challenges need to be assisted during an evacuation, fire/ambulance personnel will conduct stairway evacuations of wheelchair users.
 As a precaution, anyone using a wheelchair should consider being housed on the ground level floor, whenever possible.

-All College residence halls have assigned evacuation assembly areas and evacuation routes, which are identified on CMC's emergency website, https://www.cmc.edu/emergency.
+All College residence halls have assigned evacuation assembly areas and evacuation routes, which are that posted within every residence hall.

 Smoking and Open Flames in On-Campus Student Housing Facilities